illescasDaniel/Swift-Resources/README.md

 ## 2/3 Tutorial using the example project

-1. Put `gyb.py` in the root folder of the project, the structure should be:
+1. Put `gyb.py` inside the `gyb_resources` folder of the project, the structure should be:
 ```
+├── LICENSE
 ├── README.md
+├── gyb_resources         # all files necessary for what we want
-├── __init__.py         # necessay file to easily use gyb_resources.py
+│   ├── __init__.py       # necessay file to easily use gyb_resources.py
-├── gyb.py              # apple's gyb
+│   ├── gyb.py            # apple's gyb
-├── gyb_resources.py    # python script to generate code
+│   ├── gyb_resources.py  # python script to generate code
-├── gyb_script.py       # script for Xcode
+│   └── gyb_script.py     # script for Xcode
 ├── resourcesTest         # project folder name
 ```

 2. Build and run the project.